Table Of Contents

 Enable this option to have MessageSave prompt you to provide a custom name whenever you save a message manually.

-Add Sender Information To Saved Files
+Set Detailed Information On Saved Files

 If enabled, MessageSave will store additional information in the saved messages which can be viewed in separate Windows Explorer Columns.
-See this screenshot for an example.

 You can use this as an alternative to appending the extra fields to the file name itself.
 Storing this extra information allows you to sort the saved messages by sender, date or subject in order to quickly locate them.
 In order to sort files, click on the corresponding File Explorer column header.